AdventLife.org

 Memory Verse: "And not only that, but we also glory in tribulations, knowing that tribulation produces perseverance; and perseverance, character; and character, hope.
 Now hope does not disappoint, because the love of God has been poured out in our hearts by the Holy Spirit who was given to us" (Romans 5:3-5, NKJV).

 Lesson 11, Setbacks, meets us where we all eventually find ourselves -- in the storm, in the crowd pressing around Jesus, on the road to Emmaus, or on an ash heap like Job.
 Setbacks are not signs that God has abandoned us.
 They are often the very places where He does His deepest work.
-This week follows five distinct biblical encounters with suffering and asks how each one shapes our relationship with God.
-Sunday opens on the Sea of Galilee -- Jesus asleep at the stern while the storm rages and His disciples are terrified.
-Their cry, Do You not care?, is not a prayer but an accusation.
-Yet the lesson is unmistakable: Jesus was in the boat the entire time, at rest in the place of the one who guides the vessel, because He already knew how the story would end.
-Monday moves to a woman who had been suffering for twelve years, who pushed through a crowd and reached for the hem of Jesus' garment with one whispered conviction: If only I may touch His clothes.
-EGW notes that Jesus could distinguish the touch of faith from the casual contact of the careless throng.
-It was her intentional movement toward Him -- not the garment -- that made the difference.
-Tuesday sits with Job -- the Bible's most thorough examination of suffering.
-The key word running through his story is khinam, meaning without cause or freely.
-Job suffered without explanation, and through it came to a sight of God that no prosperity had ever given him, culminating in his declaration: I know that my Redeemer lives, and in my flesh I shall see God.
-Wednesday moves to the road to Emmaus, where two disciples walked away from Jerusalem in grief -- and did not recognize the One walking beside them until He broke bread.
-Thursday closes with Paul's declaration in Romans 5:3-5 that we glory in tribulations -- not because suffering is good, but because of what it produces: perseverance, then character, then hope.
+What do you do when life falls apart and God seems silent?
+When you have prayed, you have trusted, you have done everything right -- and the storm is still raging?
+That is not a theoretical question for most people.
+It is Tuesday morning, or last month, or right now.
+This week's lesson does not offer easy answers.
+It sits with us in the difficulty and shows us five people who found God in the middle of it -- not after it was over.
 Asleep at the Stern Jesus was in the boat the whole time -- not absent, but at rest, because He already knew how the story would end.
-It is in life's storms that God can work the greatest miracles, and it is often there that He teaches us what faith really means.
+The disciples' cry, Do You not care?, was not a prayer but an accusation.
+Yet it is unmistakable: it is in life's storms that God can work the greatest miracles, and it is often there that He teaches us what faith really means.
 The Touch of Faith One woman chose to move toward Jesus rather than stay home and give up.
-That deliberate, desperate movement of faith -- however small -- was enough.
-In our setbacks, we can do the same.
-Job -- Suffering Without Cause Job's suffering stripped away everything he thought he knew about God -- and what remained was a sight of God that no comfort had ever produced.
-Suffering that is surrendered to God does not have to weaken faith.
-It can deepen it in ways that prosperity never could.
+She had been suffering for twelve years, had exhausted every resource, yet pushed through the crowd and reached for the hem of His garment.
+EGW notes that Jesus could distinguish the touch of faith from the casual contact of the careless throng.
+That deliberate, desperate movement toward Him -- however small -- was enough.
+Job -- Suffering Without Cause Job was blameless and upright, yet lost everything without explanation.
+His friends insisted his suffering must be punishment for hidden sin -- but they were wrong.
+Through that painful, undeserved experience Job came to a sight of God that no prosperity had ever given him.
+Suffering surrendered to God does not have to weaken faith.
+It can deepen it in ways that comfort never could.
 Job's Anchor -- The Resurrection Hope I know that my Redeemer lives, and in my flesh I shall see God.
 This is not wishful thinking -- it is a clear, conscious hope in the bodily resurrection at the last day.
 Because the Redeemer lives, the story is never over.
 The Road to Emmaus The two disciples did not recognize Jesus walking beside them until He broke bread.
 Too often we walk through our valleys without recognizing that He is right there, opening the Scriptures, turning our grief into understanding.
 He is not watching from a distance.
 What Setbacks Produce Paul does not say we endure tribulation -- he says we glory in it.
 Not because suffering is good, but because of what it produces: perseverance, then character, then hope.
 Setbacks surrendered to God become the raw material of spiritual formation.
 Christ Connection Jesus faced rejection, betrayal, suffering, and death.
 He walked Gethsemane before He walked out of the tomb.
 Because He has passed through the deepest darkness and come out the other side, He can meet us in ours.
 Applications 1.
 In your next storm, resist the accusation and choose the prayer -- bring your fear to Jesus rather than a complaint about Him.
 2. Move toward Jesus deliberately in your difficulty -- do not stay home and give up.
 3. Memorize Romans 5:3-5 and claim it as your anchor in hard times.
 4. Hold fast to the resurrection hope -- because the Redeemer lives, the story is not over.
 5. Ask Jesus to open your eyes to see where He is walking beside you right now.

 Discussion / Reflection Questions